The Dryer Edit

 AC motor · 2200W Heavier (pro AC build) ~$60 Thick/curly hair; power & durability

 *Weights are manufacturer/retailer figures where published.
-The BELLFORNO's AC motor makes it heavier than these DC dryers — that's the source of its stronger airflow.
+The BELLFORNO's full-size AC motor makes it heavier than these lighter budget dryers — that's the trade-off for its salon-style build.
 Prices under $60 move a lot with sales; tap a button for the live price.

 1. BELLFORNO 2200W — Best overall under $60

 The standout value here.
-For around $60 you get a true 2200W AC motor, ionic + ceramic/tourmaline heating, a diffuser and two concentrator nozzles, two speeds, three heat settings, a cool-shot button and a removable filter.
-It dries thick or long hair noticeably faster than a typical 1875W DC dryer and is built for years of regular use.
-At the time of writing it holds roughly 4.5 stars across about 2,900 reviews.
+For around $60 you get a full 2200W AC motor, ionic + ceramic/tourmaline heating, a diffuser and two concentrator nozzles, two speeds, three heat settings, a cool-shot button and a removable filter.
+AC motors of this class are the type salons rely on for heavier-duty drying, and the build is intended for regular, frequent use.
+At the time of writing it holds roughly 4.5 stars across about 2,900 ratings on Amazon.

 • ✔ Full kit: diffuser + 2 nozzles, cool shot, filter